DELTA-TJ-submission/EEGFoundation/README.md

 ## Overview

 EEGFoundation is a novel foundation model that treats neural dynamics as a discrete semantic language, overcoming the limitations of vision-based EEG analysis paradigms.
-By implementing Discrete Amplitude Quantization, High-Resolution Temporal Encoding and Spatially-Decoupled Temporal Representation on a 27,000+ hour EEG corpus, the model learns universal neural oscillation patterns that generalize across diverse EEG analysis tasks.
+By implementing **Discrete Amplitude Quantization**, **High-Resolution Temporal Encoding** and **Spatially-Decoupled Temporal Representation** on a 27,000+ hour EEG corpus, the model learns universal neural oscillation patterns that generalize across diverse EEG analysis tasks.